philiphanspach/philiphanspach.github.io/_pages/publications.md

 ## Work in progress (ask for working papers or conference papers):

-### Pricing algorithms out of the box: a study of the repricing industry (with Giacomo Calzolari, working paper)
+### Pricing algorithms out of the box: a study of the repricing industry, working paper
+with Giacomo Calzolari
+Abstract: Businesses, including sellers on online marketplaces, are increasingly adopting repricing algorithms, which autonomously set prices.
+Despite concerns about potential consequences such as inflated prices in online marketplaces, there is a notable lack of research focusing on the supply-side dynamics of the repricing industry.
+In this study, we address this gap by systematically documenting and classifying repricers, ranging from basic fixed-rule algorithms to sophisticated self-learning AI algorithms.
+Drawing on suppliers' descriptions, we analyze product features, fees, and associated services.
+Although the analysis is descriptive, we offer a first, broad overview of this new industry, potentially affecting millions of consumers in online marketplaces.
+Our focus is on describing the technical feature claims of these products where they are relevant for economic analysis in academic research and policy.
+<a href="https://github.com/PhilipHanspach/philiphanspach.github.io/tree/master/files/repricers.pdf" download>Download from this Github repository</a>
 ## Other publications

 #### You can (try to) keep the economists out of the DMA but you cannot keep out the economics